Scott Hansen Islands: Sigurd Scott-Hansen

-Between 1893–1896, he joined in The First Fram Expedition under the leadership of Fridtjof Nansen.
+Between 1893 and 1896, he joined in The First Fram Expedition under the leadership of Fridtjof Nansen.
 He was in charge of the meteorological, astronomical and magnetic data.

-Scott-Hansen retired from naval service in 1931.
-Subsequently he aided on the interior restoration the Fram.
+Scott-Hansen retired from naval service in 1931, and later aided with the interior restoration of Fram.
 He died in 1939, the year after the Fram Museum opened at Bygdøynes in Oslo.